 If you don’t want to shell out a ton of cash for a flagship tablet you’ve got some budget options at your disposal as well, a list that includes Amazon’s Fire tablets.
 They might be cheap, but they’ll be good enough for many people.

 So those are some of the tablets you should consider if you’re on the hunt for a new tablet.
-Switching gears, here are a few days that shouldn’t be on your shopping list for one reason or another.
+Switching gears, here are a few slates that shouldn’t be on your shopping list for one reason or another.

 If you're looking to buy one of Apple's iPads and you don't want to fork over a ton of cash, you might have your eye on the original iPad Air.

-Apple confirmed iPadOS 13 alongside iOS 13 during WWDC 2019.
-The update, which is scheduled to arrive this fall, brings a ton of new features to Apple's collection of tablets.
+The device runs pretty well on iOS 12 which is a good thing because it won't get upgraded to Apple's iPadOS 13 software. iPadOS 13 brings a ton of new features to Apple's collection of tablets.
 It's an exciting update to say the least.

 Buying an original iPad Air might be tempting, you can find it for cheap through retailers like Amazon, but you're better off going with a newer model.

 As an Amazon Associate I earn from qualifying purchases.